MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Resources/Update-AzADUser.md

     - `[StreetAddress <String>]`: The street address of the user's place of business.
 Maximum length is 1024 characters.
 Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
     - `[Surname <String>]`: The user's surname (family name or last name).
 Maximum length is 64 characters.
 Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
     - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values: Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
 For more details, see Introduction to device management in Azure Active Directory
     - `[UsageLocation <String>]`: A two letter country code (ISO standard 3166).
-Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
+Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries/regions.
 Examples include: US, JP, and GB.
 Not nullable.
 Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
     - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
 The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: While this property can contain accent characters, they can cause access issues to first-party applications for the user.
 Supports $filter (eq, ne, NOT, ge, le, in, startsWith, endsWith) and $orderBy.
     - `[UserType <String>]`: A string value that can be used to classify user types in your directory, such as Member and Guest.
 Supports $filter (eq, ne, NOT, in,).
   - `[OfficeLocation <String>]`: The office location in the user's place of business.
 Maximum length is 128 characters.
 Supports $filter (eq, ne, NOT, ge, le, in, startsWith).